Aledangelo/YouTubeDownloader/README.md

 Run ./setup

-Once done, an executable called "YouTubeDownloader" will be createdRun ./YoutubeDownloader or click on it
+Once done, an executable called "YouTubeDownloader" will be created

+Run ./YoutubeDownloader or click on it

 Notice: